List of government agencies in DC Comics: A.S.A.

-The A.S.A. (short for American Security Agency) was a U.S. government organization that supervised the creation of the national team of super-agents called the Force of July.
+The A.S.A.
+(American Security Agency) is a U.S. government organization that supervised the creation of the Force of July.
 The chairman of the A.S.A. was B. Eric Blairman.
-Blairman was later replaced as head of the A.S.A. by the even more corrupt Abraham Lincoln Carlyle, who made an attempt to use Psycho-Pirate's Medusa Mask to get himself elected president.
-During an internecine war within the U.S. Government called the Janus Directive, Carlyle and most of the Force of July were killed in battle.
-The American Security Agency was made defunct shortly afterwards.
+Blairman is later replaced as head of the A.S.A. by Abraham Lincoln Carlyle, who attempted to use Psycho-Pirate's Medusa Mask to get himself elected president.
+During an internecine war within the U.S. government called the Janus Directive, Carlyle and most of the Force of July are killed in battle.
+The American Security Agency is made defunct shortly afterwards.

 A.S.A. in other media

-A variation of the A.S.A. appears in Black Lightning, consisting of Peter Gambi (portrayed by James Remar), Gardner Grayle (portrayed by Boone Platt), Kara Fowdy (portrayed by Skye P. Marshall), Martin Proctor (portrayed by Gregg Henry), Percy Odell (portrayed by Bill Duke), Carson Williams (portrayed by Christopher B. Duncan), and Sara Grey (portrayed by Katy O'Brian).
+A variation of the A.S.A. appears in Black Lightning, consisting of Peter Gambi, Gardner Grayle, Kara Fowdy, Martin Proctor, Percy Odell, Carson Williams, and Sara Grey.

 B

 B.A.A.

-The B.A.A. (short for Bureau of Amplified Animals) is a U.S. government agency that monitors and deploys enhanced animal super-operatives.
-Currently known operatives of the Bureau are Rex the Wonder Dog and Detective Chimp.
+The B.A.A.
+(Bureau of Amplified Animals) is a U.S. government agency that monitors and deploys enhanced animal super-operatives.
+Operatives of the Bureau are Rex the Wonder Dog and Detective Chimp.

 Bureau of Normalcy

 The Bureau of Normalcy, formerly the Bureau of Oddities, is an organization dedicated to the weaponization or eradication of entities they deem to be odd.
-It was introduced in Doom Patrol and based on Men from N.O.W.H.E.R.E. from the Doom Patrol comics.
+It was introduced in the television series Doom Patrol and based on Men from N.O.W.H.E.R.E. from the Doom Patrol comics.

 C

 C.B.I.

 The C.B.I.
-(Central Bureau of Intelligence) was formerly led by Sarge Steel and also included Danny Chase (and his parents), King Faraday, Richard Dragon, and Ben Turner in its stable of agents.
-Steel was eventually depicted as a Federal Cabinet Secretary of Metahuman Affairs (giving him control of agencies such as the Suicide Squad), until the election of Lex Luthor as president.
-Luthor then appointed Amanda Waller as his replacement until he was exposed as a criminal in the events of Superman/Batman: Public Enemies.
+(Central Bureau of Intelligence) was formerly led by Sarge Steel and also included Danny Chase and his parents, King Faraday, Richard Dragon, and Ben Turner in its stable of agents.
+Steel is eventually depicted as a Federal Cabinet Secretary of Metahuman Affairs (giving him control of agencies such as the Suicide Squad), until the election of Lex Luthor as president.
+Luthor appoints Amanda Waller as his replacement until he is exposed as a criminal.

 Civil Defense Administration

 The Civil Defense Administration is a U.S. intelligence agency created as a replacement for International Operations.
-It is led by Ivana Baiul as seen in the pages of Stormwatch: Team Achilles.
+It is led by Ivana Baiul.

 C.E.M.A.

-C.E.M.A. (short for Cosmic Emergency Management Agency) is an interstellar organization tasked to help the survivors of cosmic disasters such as planet-eating monsters.
+C.E.M.A.
+(Cosmic Emergency Management Agency) is an interstellar organization tasked to help the survivors of cosmic disasters such as planet-eating monsters.